pear/Image_Barcode2/docs/Readme.txt

 = Installation =
 ----------------

-You can install Image_Barcode issuing the following command (as root):
+You can install Image_Barcode2 issuing the following command (as root):

-    # pear install Image_Barcode
+    # pear install Image_Barcode2

 If you don't have the 'pear' command, please consult PEAR::The PHP Extension and Application Repository homepage at http://pear.php.net